Eschill2u/Eschill2u.github.io/index.md

 An accompanying R Shiny application that
 - uses PRIMR data to predict expected surveys to be conducted during the current year
-- generates a reactive checklist table of all surveys at a refuge with priortization information for each survey (time required, cost, survey timing, coordinator, Inventory and Monitoring Plan ranked prioty level, whether or not it is cooperative, whether or not it pertains to priority resources of concern (pROCs)
+- generates a reactive checklist table of all surveys at a refuge with priortization information for each survey, including time required, cost, survey timing, coordinator, Inventory and Monitoring Plan ranked prioty level, whether or not it is cooperative, and whether or not it pertains to priority resources of concern (pROCs)
 - updates summary info (e.g., time per coordinator, total time and monetary costs, number of surveys) for the field season, depending on which surveys are selected in the checklist table

 ## National Wildlife Refuge (NWR) Data Workflows